MustBeArt/LAIR/README.md

 The WR signal is not valid at those edges.
 HP's adapter corrects this problem by running WR through three inverters.
 We need one fewer gate delay, so we use one inverter and one non-inverting buffer.

 The analyzer is being clocked by both MREQ and IORQ, but it does not automatically keep track of which clock source latched a particular state.
 In order to find out, we have to delay the clock source (so it remains valid through the transition) and capture it as a state input.
 HP's adapter runs IORQ through two inverters.
-We need one fewer gate delay, so we use on non-inverting buffer.
+We need one fewer gate delay, so we use one non-inverting buffer.
 We don't need a delayed version of MREQ, because if the state capture wasn't clocked by IORQ, we know it was clocked by MREQ.

 For most debug purposes, we don't care to see DRAM refresh cycles.
 Unless there's a fundamental hardware problem, the DRAM refresh doesn't have anything to do with the flow of program execution.
 It would be ideal if we could just discard those cycles without storing them.
 In order to do that on the HP logic analyzer, we need to use a clock qualifying input, and the only signals that can qualify the clocks are other clock inputs.
 So we connect RFSH to the third clock input ```L```.
 If we program the analyzer's clock to react to ```J``` (MREQ) or ```K``` only if ```L``` is not active, we don't capture DRAM refresh cycles.
 If we turn off ```L``` as a clock qualifier, we do capture DRAM refresh cycles, and we can recognize them because we also have RFSH as a captured signal.